tinytag/tinytag/README.md

     tag.track_total   # total number of tracks
     tag.year          # year or date as string

+If multiple fields with the same name are provided, the values are separated with a null character:

+    tag.artist == 'artist 1\x00artist 2\x00artist 3'

 For non-common fields and fields specific to certain file formats, use `extra`:

     tag.extra         # a dict of additional data